Timely/swift-sodium/README.md

+# IMPORTANT: THIS FORK IS NEEDED TO COMPILE MEMORY FOR MACOS.
+PLEASE DON'T DELETE IT.

 # Swift-Sodium [![Build Status](https://travis-ci.com/jedisct1/swift-sodium.svg?branch=master)](https://travis-ci.com/jedisct1/swift-sodium)

 Swift-Sodium provides a safe and easy to use interface to perform common cryptographic operations on iOS and macOS.